-C.A.
-Lund – I have come across online references to World War II era snowshoes produced for the United States Army by C.A.
+I have come across online references to the World War II-era snowshoes produced for the United States Army by C.A.
 Lund.
 The location of the company is given in some of the references as Prescott, Wisconsin, and in others as Hastings, Minnesota.
 The Lund name would seem to associate the products with the Northland Ski Company.
 [Added to post on 01 December 2013.]

 Sherpas can still be had on eBay and elsewhere, and British Columbia-based company Arctic Trekker manufactures compatible replacement parts.
 Just a couple of weeks ago I spotted a pair of Sherpas in the wild myself!

-Snocraft – I have spotted a handful of pairs of Snocraft models for sale in antique shops.
+I have spotted a handful of pairs of Snocraft models for sale in antique shops.
 A page at the Garland Manufacturing Company’s website states that Garland acquired the Norway, Maine-based Snocraft in 1950, at which time a single employee worked repairing snowshoes.
-Over the course of the next twenty-four years activities at Snocraft expanded to include the manufacture of snowshoes, wooden sleds, and children’s skis.
-The webpage states that the “division was sold” in 1974 but does not state to whom or whether it continued operations afterwards.
+Over the course of the next twenty-four years, activities at Snocraft expanded to include the manufacture of snowshoes, wooden sleds, and children’s skis.
+The webpage states that the “division was sold” in 1974 but does not state to whom or whether it continued operations afterward.

-Torpedo I spotted a pair of Torpedo snowshoe decorating the wall of an outdoors store in Western North Carolina last fall.
-The stamping gave the place of manufacture of as Lac Megantic.
+I spotted a pair of Torpedo snowshoe decorating the wall of an outdoor store in Western North Carolina last fall.
+The stamping gave the place of manufacture as Lac Megantic.
 (Added to post on 28 March 2013.)

 Archer, Rick.
 2000.
 “Broadalbin snowshoe maker one of a dying breed.”
 The Daily Gazette, January 16, sec.
 Focus on Fulton and Montgomery counties, pp. 1, 6.